-- 3.1Objectives: The primary objectives of external resource management are: - (a) to ensure mobilization of the government's external resources in line with national development strategy at the lowest possible cost; - (b) to contain debt burden in a comfort zone consistent with a prudent degree of risk. - 3.2 Snapshot: A snapshot of key information relating to external resource flow such as aid the pipeline, commitment, in disbursement, debt stock, debt servicing, aid channeled and through Non-Government Organization (NGO) of FY 2021-22 are given in the table below.
+- 3.10bjectives: The primary objectives of external resource management are: - (a) to ensure mobilization of the government's external resources in line with national development strategy at the lowest possible cost; - (b) to contain debt burden in a comfort zone consistent with a prudent degree of risk. - 3.2 Snapshot: A snapshot of key information relating to external resource flow such as aid in the pipeline, commitment, disbursement, debt stock, debt servicing, aid channeled through Government Organization (NGO) of FY 2022-23 are given in the table below.
 It also captures related macroeconomic indicators which would offer readers an opportunity to have a broad appreciation of the external debt of the country in the context of the overall macro-fiscal situation of the country.